Đề ôn thi Đề thi vào lớp 10 Trường THPT Chuyên KHXH môn Tiếng Anh - Mã đề KHXH-134

 Question 46

-According to paragraph 2, what is the purpose of the Endangered Primate Rescue Center?
+According to paragraph 2, what is a direct result of the body releasing endorphins?

 Question 47